gemjapan/DUO-Japanese/README.md

 # DUO Japanese

-The Data Use Ontology (DUO) is a suite of technical standards for sharing genomic and health related data developed/approved by the Global Alliance for Genomics and Health (GA4GH).
+The [Data Use Ontology (DUO)](https://github.com/EBISPOT/DUO) is a suite of technical standards for sharing genomic and health related data developed and approved by the [Global Alliance for Genomics and Health (GA4GH)](https://www.ga4gh.org/).

 ![DUO](https://www.ga4gh.org/wp-content/uploads/DUO-WPFI-850x425-v3.png)